-I am proud to be the mayor of Stockholm, which has a reputation of being a forward-thinking city with high living standards and an ongoing important work with gender equality, clean energy and improving accessibility.
+I am proud to be the mayor of Stockholm, which has a reputation for being a forward-thinking city with high living standards and an ongoing important work with gender equality, clean energy, and improving accessibility.
 Stockholm has a strong identity and purpose that draws both people and businesses to the city.
 It is a city of opportunities for the people living here and for the companies.

 The people of Stockholm want to make an impact and be a part of this ongoing work.
 Therefore, the city must deliver these opportunities of involvement and impact.
 We can also see a change in priorities, especially among young people, when they face choices such as a new workplace or which city to live in.
 They ask themselves, what is my purpose and what do I want to leave behind?
 Another observation is that workers increasingly choose where in the world they want to live, before choosing which company they want to work for.
 Therefore, it is a priority for me that Stockholm operates according to the values of openness, transparency and freedom.
 I believe that Stockholm's collaborative environment and open mindset have helped it attract and retain talent.

 So, compared to before, we tend to prioritise involvement with companies and projects that have a sense of purpose instead of only the salary.
 Therefore, it is also important to create an open environment where companies and people can be creative and flourish, and feel belonging to the city during the process of development.
 For these reasons, I want to continue building a city of opportunities for our citizens.